AlferovKirill/GeoTileViewer/README.md

 - Internet connection for downloading maps;
 - Compilation and execution on Linux.

+Also this project has a submodule `google_maps` that provides a plugin for Google Maps.
+This dependency is located in the external folder, and you can read more about it there.
+Also, keep in mind that you will need your own API key for Google Maps.
+You can set it using environment variables, as shown in the example below.

 ## Tips

 - Install Qt of the required version (>= 6.5) using the official Qt installer;